Skip to content

 8. Primordial Hill – Symbol of the Process of Creation

-The primordial hill symbol is one of the most ancient Egyptian symbols seen in many inscriptions and temple walls.
-According to the ancient Egyptians, these little hills were representations of the process of creation.
-They believed that everything came into creation in a specific order, hence the symbol.
+The primordial hill symbol is among the most ancient Egyptian symbols in many inscriptions and temple walls.
+According to the ancient Egyptians, these little hills represented the creation process.
+They believed everything came into creation in a specific order, hence the symbol.
 Some also believe that this ancient Egyptian symbol was the inspiration behind building the Great Pyramids of Giza.

 9. Scarab (The Beetle) – Symbol of Transformation

-In many cases, the beetle was also a symbol of protection; where all ancient Egyptians wore it to ward off evil spirits and guide them in the afterlife.
-It’s commonly known as Scarab, derived from the Latin word, Scarabeus, which means beetle.
+In many cases, the beetle was also a symbol of protection; all ancient Egyptians wore it to ward off evil spirits and guide them in the afterlife.
+It’s commonly known as the Scarab, derived from the Latin word Scarabeus, which means beetle.

 10. Tiet/Tyet (the Knot of Isis) – Symbol of Feminism